 Hand-painted tiles and a spiral staircase infuse the courthouse, a national historic landmark, with the grandeur of a Moorish palace.
-This magnificent building was completed in 1929, part of a rebuilding process after a 1925 earthquake destroyed many downtown structures.
-At the time, Santa Barbara was also in the midst of a cultural awakening, and the trend was toward an architectural style appropriate to the area's climate and history.
-The result is the harmonious Mediterranean–Spanish look of much of the downtown area, especially the municipal buildings.
-An elevator rises to an arched observation area in the courthouse tower that provides a panoramic view of the city.
+This magnificent building was completed in 1929.
+An elevator rises to an arched observation area in the tower that provides a panoramic view of the city.
+Before or after you take in the view, you can (if it's open) visit an engaging gallery devoted to the workings of the tower's original, still operational Seth Thomas clock.
 The murals in the ceremonial chambers on the courthouse's second floor were painted by an artist who did backdrops for some of Cecil B. DeMille's films.